CryptoBridge shutting down

 - Capable of processing up to 100,000 transactions per second and has an average confirmation time of just 3 seconds

-- Some users have criticized slow response times from customer support
+- Some users have criticised slow response times from customer support

 - Can’t deposit fiat currencies

-- Might be a little intimidating for users who are new to cryptocurrency
+- May be a little intimidating for users who are new to cryptocurrency

-- Low trading volume compared to many centralized exchanges
+- Low trading volume compared to many centralised exchanges